Optimisation Framework AutoOpti

 We are developing an integrated numerical design system for the aeromechanical design of turbomachinery components.

 At the Institute of Propulsion Technology, we are developing an integrated numerical design system for the aeromechanical design of turbomachinery components.
+AutoOpti has reached a high level of maturity and is being used in industry.

-The AutoOpti software package for automated multidisciplinary optimisation of turbomachinery components is used for everything from two-dimensional profile aerodynamics to three-dimensional multidisciplinary optimisation of multi-stage configurations.
-The core of the optimisation algorithms for aerodynamics, mechanics, aeroelastics and acoustics is based on the evolution strategy, which allows the simultaneous improvement of several objective functions and the fulfilment of many constraints.
-Robustness and the ability to overcome local minima are maintained.
-The moderate convergence speed is raised to a level necessary for industrial and research practice by hardware-related acceleration methods and in particular by response surfaces (metamodels).
-The response surfaces (neural networks and kriging) can now also take into account gradient information of the target functionals, a prerequisite for the effective use of adjointTRACE in the process chain.
+The AutoOpti software package for automated multidisciplinary optimisation of turbomachinery components is used in the field of turbomachinery design.
+The application ranges from two-dimensional profile aerodynamics to three-dimensional multidisciplinary optimisation of multi-stage configurations.
+The core of the optimisation algorithms for aerodynamics, mechanics, aeroelastics and acoustics is based on a parallelised, asynchronous evolution strategy that allows the simultaneous improvement of several objective functions and the fulfilment of many constraints.
+This enables robustness to the optimisation process and the ability to overcome local minima.

+During the temporary optimisations on the models, a new point in the design space is sought which, together with all designs still under evaluation, maximises the expected volume gain compared to the current Pareto front.
+Using this criterion, the data set with the maximum expected optimisation progress can be identified among the data sets with the same Pareto rank.
 In all adjustments, care is taken to ensure that the online controllability of AutoOpti, such as the modification of objective functions, constraints and limits of free parameters during an ongoing optimisation, is maintained and further improved.
-AutoOpti has now reached a high level of maturity and is being used successfully in several industrial companies.
+AutoOpti has now reached a high level of maturity and is being used successfully in several industrial companies